igorbenic/pets/readme.txt

 Make sure you have set the donation form under Pets > Settings > Give.

 == Changelog ==

+= 1.2.0 - 2020-07-15 =
+- New: Add a Pet Form which will always add a new pet.
+- New: Setting to define which default status a new pet will be added to.
+- New: Setting to email about any new missing pet added.
+- New: Setting to email about any new pet added.
+- New: Actions on each missing or new pet added.
+- Fix: Missing Pet image could not be added.
+- Fix: GiveWP Form on a single pet page would load multiple forms.

 = 1.1.0 - 2019-09-20 =
 - New: Widget: Pet - Add Missing.
 You can now show a widget for reporting missing pets.